alwoods147/aws-web-app/README.md

 # aws-web-app
 React-Nginx Web Application deployed on AWS ECS using Terraform as an example

-This is a basic example to
+This is a basic example to demonstrate...

 (a) deploy simple infrastructure using Terraform and AWS cloud provider, consisting of...